Bhargavijenmala/telugu-movie-analysis/README.md

-# telugu-movie-analysis
+# Telugu Movie Data Analysis 🎬
 Data analysis project using Python to explore and visualize Telugu cinema trends.
 Features charts and word clouds built with matplotlib and pandas.
-# Telugu Movie Data Analysis 🎬

 This project performs an exploratory data analysis (EDA) on a dataset of Telugu movies sourced from [Kaggle](https://www.kaggle.com/datasets/itschannel/telugu-movies-dataset).
 The analysis includes data cleaning, visualization, and insights generation using Python libraries such as pandas, matplotlib, and wordcloud.

 ---